 Rio 2016 Olympic committee president Carlos Nuzman said during a news conference in Rio that the games have surpassed the initial goal of $570 million in sponsors.
 The mark had already been surpassed before the Nissan deal, according to the committee.

-"This partnership demonstrates the value of the Rio 2016 brand and the strength and attractiveness of the Brazilian consumer market," Nuzman said.
+The current worldwide Olympic partners for the 2016 games are Coca-Cola, Atos, Dow, GE, McDonald's, Omega, Panasonic, Procter & Gamble, Samsung and Visa."This partnership demonstrates the value of the Rio 2016 brand and the strength and attractiveness of the Brazilian consumer market," Nuzman said.
 "After six months of negotiations that also involved other applicants, Nissan submitted a proposal that ensures a consistent mix of products, services and financial backing, proving to be the ideal automotive partner."

-"Our multiple connections with Brazil are deep," Nissan President and Chief Executive Carlos Ghosn said in a statement.
+Nissan said it has a plan to support local organizers' goals, including a program to support young athletes, promote the games' legacy and marketing ideas "to spread the Olympic experience.""Our multiple connections with Brazil are deep," Nissan President and Chief Executive Carlos Ghosn said in a statement.
 "As a showcase for the energy and vision of Brazil, the Olympic Games are a natural fit for Nissan."

 Organizing committee CEO Leonardo Gryner said the deal with Nissan will help the city "tackle operational challenges in a vital area such as transport."